Looking for affordable housing?

 Lacy Court.
 Lacy Court is a 44-unit garden-style apartment complex in the Del Ray neighborhood; 18 of the rental units are affordable to households earning at or below 50% of the area median income (AMI) (which ranged from $38,650 for a 1-person household to $55,150 for a 4-person household in 2017), with the remaining 26 units affordable at 60% AMI (which ranges from $46,380 for a 1-person household to $66,180 for a 4-person household in 2017).
 The City provided Housing Opportunities Fund loans to RPJ Housing to acquire the property, along with Arbelo and Longview Terrace Apartments, in 2007 and 2009 to preserve the units as dedicated affordable housing.
 The property was subsequently transferred to the Alexandria Housing Development Corporation (AHDC).
 Despite being constructed in the early 1950's, Lacy Court has never undergone substantial renovations.
 In May 2017 AHDC qualified for low-income housing tax credit equity to help finance the replacement of/upgrades to all building systems, including roofs; upgrades to unit interiors, including kitchens and bathrooms; improvements of hallways and common areas, as well as exterior enhancements and landscaping.
 City Council approved AHDC's refinancing plan in January 2017.
 A relocation plan has been developed in coordination with the City to address the housing needs of current residents.
 New!
-Renovation will commence in summer 2018.
+Renovation is underway.

 Church of the Resurrection.
 AHC proposes to construct an approximately 114-unit affordable housing project in partnership with the Episcopal Church of the Resurrection, located at 2280 North Beauregard Street.
 The project, one of three City-sponsored “leveraged” projects